mpax235/All-in-One-Scripts/README.md

 `sudo udevadm control -R`

 Make sure to reboot after adding the User to dialout/plugdev.
-If the device has a vendor interface of 0xFF (like LG), make sure to add "blacklist qcaux"to "/etc/mobprobe.d/blacklist.conf".
+If the device has a vendor interface of 0xFF (like LG), make sure to add "blacklist qcaux" to "/etc/mobprobe.d/blacklist.conf".
 ## Arch Linux-based distributions
 **THIS IS CURRENTLY WIP, COME BACK SOON TO SEE CHANGES**